-Applications for the easyJet MPL First Officer Programme are now closed.Please check back for future announcements on this programme.
+The easyJet MPL First Officer Programme Application is now closed.Please check back for future announcements on the programme.

 In 2011 easyJet selected CAE Oxford Aviation Academy as its exclusive launch partner for an innovative Mentored Airline Pilot Programme based upon the Multi-Crew Pilot Licence (MPL).
 Since that launch, 72 cadets have been selected to commence training.
 Three years on, 21 easyJet MPL cadets have now completed their training with CAE Oxford Aviation Academy and have joined easyJet as A320 First Officers.

-Following the success of the first phase of MPL training, CAE Oxford Aviation Academy and easyJet are launching the next phase of enrolment to new applicants during 2013.
+Following the success of the first phases of MPL training, CAE Oxford Aviation Academy and easyJet are launching the next phase of enrolment to new applicants during 2014.
 This is an exceptional opportunity for aspiring pilots to train under the mentorship of easyJet and go on to fly as First Officers on their Airbus A320 fleet.
-A total of 48 cadets will enrol on the easyJet MPL programme at Oxford between May and September this year.
+A total of 24 cadets will enrol on the easyJet MPL programme at Oxford between July and November this year.

 easyJet is one of Europe's fastest growing airlines; carrying over 50 million passengers last year and serving more of Europe's top 100 routes than any other airline.
 In June 2013 easyJet announced the acquisition of 35 Current Generation A320 Aircraft for delivery between 2015 and 2017 and 100 New Generation A320neo Aircraft for delivery from 2017 until 2022 with options for a further 100 of the aircraft type.
 With these exciting expansion plans in place, easyJet acknowledges the need for a guaranteed supply of high quality pilots to be based across their European network in the next few years.